Geometry and analysis of contact instantons and entanglement of Legendrian links I: Hamiltonian-perturbed contact instantons

 $\Phi_H$ defines a bijective map \be \Phi_H: \Omega(\psi_H^1(R_0), R_1) \to \Omega(R_0,R_1) \ee and $\Phi_H'$ defines \be \Phi_H': \Omega(R_0, (\psi_H^1)^{-1}(R_1)) \to \Omega(R_0,R_1). \ee Obviously the composition

 is induced by the diffeomorphism $\phi_H^1:M \to M$ in that

-\begin{rem} In symplectic geometry, since the Hamiltonian diffeomorphism $\phi_H^1$ satisfies $(\psi_H^1)^*\omega = \omega$ and so induces a filtration preserving transformation between two Floer complexes $CF(\psi_H^1(R_0), R_1)$ and $CF(R_0,(\psi_H^1)^{-1}(R_1))$, one can freely go back and forth between the two without changing the relevant quantitative invariants.
+\begin{rem} In symplectic geometry, thanks to the equality $(\phi_H^1)^*\omega = \omega$, a (symplectic) Hamiltonian diffeomorphism $\phi_H^1$ induces a filtration preserving map between two Floer complexes $CF(\phi_H^1(R_0), R_1)$ and $CF(R_0,(\phi_H^1)^{-1}(R_1))$.
+Therefore one can freely go back and forth between the two without changing the relevant quantitative invariants.
 (See \cite{oh:cag}.)
 However in the current contact context, the transformation changes the overall filtration structure between the two.
-We would like to emphasize that we will consistently use $\Phi_H$ and its inverse in the study of Shelukhin's conjecture and never use the transformation $\Phi_H'$ in the present paper.
+We would like to emphasize that we will consistently use $\Phi_H$ and its inverse and never use the transformation $\Phi_H'$ in the present paper.
 This is because the conformal exponent $e^{g_\psi}$ would appear if $\Phi_H'$ were used.
-This appearance of conformal exponent is also responsible for the phenomenon that the Reeb-entangling energy $e^{\text{\rm trn}}(S_0,S_1)$ is not symmetric.
-(See Subsection \ref{subsec:Reeb-untangling}.)
+This appearance of conformal exponent is also responsible for the phenomenon that the Reeb-untangling energy $e^{\text{\rm trn}}(S_0,S_1)$ is not symmetric.
 To keep the importance of this coordinate change in readers' minds, we name and call $\Phi_H$ and its inverse \emph{gauge transformation}. \end{rem}

 Now let $(M, \lambda, J)$ be a contact triad for the contact manifold $(M, \xi)$, and equip with it the \emph{contact triad metric}